violetatrium/cordova-plugin-advanced-http-2/README.md

         console.error(response.error);
     });

-### put
-Execute a PUT request.
-Takes a URL, data, and headers.
-See the [post](#post) documentation for details on what is returned on success and failure.

-### delete
-Execute a DELETE request.
-Takes a URL, parameters, and headers.
-See the [post](#post) documentation for details on what is returned on success and failure.

 ### uploadFile
 Uploads a file saved on the device.
 Takes a URL, parameters, headers, filePath, and the name of the parameter to pass the file along as.
 See the [post](#post) documentation for details on what is returned on success and failure.